mohitpai/journey-optimizer.en/help/using/web/web-prerequisites.md

 * Client-side only – To add modifications to your website, you need to implement the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html){target="_blank"} on your website.

 * Hybrid mode – You can use the [AEP Edge Network Server API](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/data-collection/interactive-data-collection.html){target="_blank"} to request for personalization server-side; the response is provided to the Adobe Experience Platform Web SDK to render the modifications client-side.
-Learn more in the Adobe Experience Platform [Edge Ntwork Server API documentation](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/overview.html){target="_blank"}.
+Learn more in the Adobe Experience Platform [Edge Network Server API documentation](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/overview.html){target="_blank"}.
 You can find out more about the hybrid mode and check some implementation samples in [this blog post](https://blog.developer.adobe.com/hybrid-personalization-in-the-adobe-experience-platform-web-sdk-6a1bb674bf41){target="_blank"}.

 >[!NOTE]
 >